ReadAlongs/.github/profile/README.md

  - [Web-Component](https://github.com/ReadAlongs/web-component) is a large monorepo that contains the web app, the embeddable web component, and more.
  - [Studio](https://github.com/ReadAlongs/Studio) is the repo for the CLI interface and the web_api backend used by the web app.
  - [SoundSwallower](https://github.com/ReadAlongs/SoundSwallower) is the speech recognizer used for audio-text aligner, including both a JavaScript version and a C version with bindings for Python.
- - [g2p](https://github.com/roedoejet/g2p) is the grapheme-to-morpheme library used by the ReadAlongs Studio.
+ - [g2p](https://github.com/roedoejet/g2p) is the grapheme-to-phoneme library used by the ReadAlongs Studio.
  - [ICLDC-Docs](https://github.com/ReadAlongs/ICLDC-Docs) hosts the documentation we provided for the ICLDC8 workshop.
  - [OpenSamples](https://github.com/ReadAlongs/OpenSamples) has public data that can be used for testing.